List of built-in macOS apps: Bluetooth File Exchange

 Bluetooth File Exchange is a utility that comes with the macOS operating system, used to exchange files to or from a Bluetooth-enabled device.
 For example, it could be used to send an image to a cellphone, or to receive an image or other documents from a PDA.

 Boot Camp Assistant

-Boot Camp Assistant assists users with installing Windows on their Mac using Boot Camp.
-It does not support Macs with Apple silicon processors, as Windows 10 does not have a commercial version of Windows 10 that runs on ARM based processors.
+Boot Camp Assistant assists users with installing Windows on their Intel Mac using Boot Camp.
+It does not support Macs with Apple silicon processors, as Microsoft does not have a commercial version of Windows 10 that runs on ARM-based processors.

 ColorSync Utility

 ColorSync Utility is a macOS application used for management of color profiles and filters used in Apple's PDF workflows, or applying filters to PDF documents.
 The interface is composed of two parts, the document browser and the utility window.
 The document browser allows the user to zoom in and out of an image or apply a Filter to it.
 The utility window has several options, including Profile First Aid, Profiles, Devices, Filters and Calculator.